andrewboring/alarm-images/README.md

 Just download, burn, and boot!

 ## Releases
-If you just want the downloads, head over to Releases and get the appropriate one for your Raspberry Pi.
+If you just want the downloads, head over to [Releases](https://github.com/andrewboring/alarm-images/releases) and get the appropriate one for your Raspberry Pi.
+Or select the latest version from the Files section below.

 Then follow the standard instructions for your operating system to burn the image to your SD Card.

-Or select the latest version from the Files section below.

-RPI ()

 ### Files